gradzikb/vim-lsdyna/README.md

 - keyword text objects
 - include path

-Detail list of all of them is in the plugin documentation: `:help lsdyna-functions`

 ##Documentation

 The plugin has decent [documentation](https://github.com/gradzikb/vim-lsdyna/blob/master/doc/lsdyna.txt) with detail explanation of all functions and examples.